SD Nest Predator Bounty Program

 – Part of the rational/spin for the program is to introduce children to nature & trapping.
 Why not introduce children to nature via non-lethal interactions with wildlife such as wildlife watching and spend money on nature guidebooks, binoculars, cameras & not via bounties & traps?

-Folks put up national petitions four years ago to collect signatures against the program.
-The introduction to the petitions is dated (4 years old), but the signatures will be presented to the Commission on Thursday 1/12/23.
+Folks put up national petitions six years ago to collect signatures against the program.
+The introduction to the petitions is dated (6 years old), but the signatures were presented to the Commission on Thursday 1/12/23.

-This NPBP began 4 years ago, the petitions were written that year. – it has been funded repeatedly since the first year..
+This NPBP began in 2019 (6 years ago) the petitions were written that year. – NPBP has been funded repeatedly since the first year..

 ———————